Chelsea held but Rooney is a knockout for United

 Southampton caused problems in the opening period but Chelsea asserted their authority after the break with Costa clipping the post while captain John Terry was also denied in a frantic finish.

-Mourinho was also unhappy that, after Costa capitalised on static defending from Southampton to head home Branislav Ivanovic's cross, the visitors were awarded a penalty when Sadio Mane was adjudged to have been felled by Nemanja Matic.
+Mourinho was also unhappy that, after Costa capitalised on inexplicably static defending from Southampton to head home Branislav Ivanovic's cross, Southampton were awarded a penalty when Sadio Mane was adjudged to have been felled by Nemanja Matic.

 Tadic converted from the spot, although his tame effort was fortunate to beat the trailing feet of Thibaut Courtois.